eggheadio/egghead-instructor-center/README.md

 - `index.js` wires up the component and state trees.
 - `state/` wires up all sub-screen `reducers/` and `epics/`.

-### Style Guide

-Components that could benefit from being a part of the living style guide have an `index.guide.js` file next to them.
-This means they are automatically added to the living style guide.

 ### Styles

 Styling is done with default Tachyons classes.
 The `*-ns` (not small) classes are used to apply anything specific to non-mobile screen sizes, so that all components are built mobile-first.